0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

     }
 ```

-first we get a handle to `Ntdll.dll`, check for the presence for `LdrRegisterDllNotification` in the said dll and resolve its address, then register a notification callback which will calls the function `LdrDllNotification` that we're going to cover in a bit, the callback function gets a pointer to the dll name we're trying to patch as an argument
+first we get a handle to `Ntdll.dll`, check for the presence of `LdrRegisterDllNotification` in the said dll and resolve its address, then register a notification callback which will call the function `LdrDllNotification` that we're going to cover in a bit, the callback function gets a pointer to the dll name we're trying to patch as an argument

 ## load the ransomeware dll

-then we simply load the dll using `LoadLibraryA` this will cause our dll callback function to be called with generic info about the loaded dll, plus the pointer to the dll name we pass to it
+then we simply load the dll using `LoadLibraryA` this will cause our callback function to be called with generic info about the loaded dll, plus a pointer to the dll name we pass to it

 ```c
   HMODULE Htry = LoadLibraryA(DLL_NAME);